-- 21) Messages intended for Search and Rescue Teams are delivered to a Local Net Controller from the IC, in written form. - 22) Review messages for the following: - Is a priority code assigned? - Is the team name of the recipient of the message specified? - Is the message clear and concise? - Is the message sufficiently specific and detailed to allow the recipient to know what action is required? - 23) If the answer to any of the above questions is "no", return the message to the originator, providing coaching as needed.
+- 21. Messages intended for All Hazard Teams are delivered to the Local Net Controller from the DM Staff, in written form. - 22.
+Review messages for the following: - Is a priority code assigned? - Is the team name of the recipient of the message specified? - Is the message clear and concise? - Is the message sufficiently specific and detailed to allow the recipient to know what action is required?

+- 23. If the answer to any of the above questions is "no", review the message with the originator, providing coaching as needed.
 (NOTE: For effective communications, the Local Net Controller should press for these standards to be met.
-However, the Incident Commander has the final say on the content of any message.)

-- 24) If multiple messages have been presented for transmission, arrange them in order of priority. - 25) Assign the message a message number and log the message into Message Log.
-Message numbers consist of a prefix identifying the district, followed by a letter designating the search and rescue team and then a sequential number (e.g. "MISB0005" for the fifth message handled by local net control.
-The message was to (or from) the Mission San Jose's Bravo team). - 26) Contact the team: - Listen to ensure the channel is clear. - Press Push To Talk, take a breath, then say "[district name-team name], [district name-team name], [district name] control" (e.g. "Niles Bravo, Niles Bravo, Niles Control". - Wait for the team to acknowledge and then read the message.
+However, the District Manager has the final say on the content of any message.) - 24.
+If multiple messages have been presented for transmission, arrange them in order of priority. - 25.
+Assign the message a message number and log the message into Radio Log.
+Message numbers consist of a prefix identifying the district, a letter identifying which of the district's Local Net Controllers is logging the message and a sequential number (e.g. "MIA005" for the fifth message handled by Mission San Jose Local Net Controller 'A').

+26. Contact the team:

+- Listen to ensure the channel is clear. - Press Push To Talk, take a breath, then say "[district name-team name], [district name-team name], [district name] control". (e.g. "Niles Bravo, Niles Bravo, Niles Control". - Wait for the team to acknowledge and then read the message.
 Speak slowly, calmly and distinctly.
 Speak across, not directly into, the microphone. - If you have more messages, terminate the message with "More to follow".
 If this is the last or only message, end the message with "Over." - Wait for the team to acknowledge receipt of the message (e.g. "Niles control, we will report number of victims for transport".) - Proceed with next message (if any). - Terminate the transmission with "[district name] control, Out".
-If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name] control, [your call sign], Out". - 27) Long messages should be broken into segments.
+If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name] control, [your call sign], Out". - 27.
+Long messages should be broken into segments.
 At the end of each segment say "break", release Push-to-Talk, and allow higher priority traffic to break in.
-This also gives the Team Radio Operator an opportunity to catch up or request retransmission of unintelligible portions of the message. - 28) Place message on the completed outgoing message spike.
+This also gives the Team Radio Operator an opportunity to catch up or request retransmission of unintelligible portions of the message. - 28.
+Place message on the completed outgoing message spike.